Residual-Based Error Corrector Operator to Enhance Accuracy and Reliability of Neural Operator Surrogates of Nonlinear Variational Boundary-Value Problems: Introduction

-Once the error is estimated, a correction $u^C = \tilde{e} + \tilde{u}$ can be easily computed; the steps of computing estimate $\tilde{e}$ of error and the correction $u^C$ given $m$ and $\tilde{u}$ can be combined to define an operator -- referred to as the corrector operator -- $\calF^C: \calM\times \calU \to \calU$ such that $u^C = \tilde{e} + \tilde{u} = \calF^C(m, \tilde{u})$.
+Once the error is estimated, a correction $u^C = \tilde{e} + \tilde{u}$ can be easily computed.
+Such an approach following \cite{jha2022goal} was developed in an earlier work \cite{cao2023residual} and it was shown in \cite{cao2023residual} that correcting predictions of trained neural operators leads to an increase in accuracy that simply can not be achieved by hyperparameter tuning or training with larger samples of data.
+The steps of computing estimate $\tilde{e}$ of error and the correction $u^C$ given $m$ and $\tilde{u}$ can be combined to define an operator -- referred to as the corrector operator -- $\calF^C: \calM\times \calU \to \calU$ such that $u^C = \tilde{e} + \tilde{u} = \calF^C(m, \tilde{u})$.
 If $\tilde{u}$ is already close to $u$, say $\tilde{u}$ is the prediction of the neural operator that has been trained to achieve a certain level of accuracy, the correction $u^C$ is expected to have two orders of more accuracy as compared to $\tilde{u}$, owing to the Newton-Kantorovich theorem; see \cref{ss:resCorr}.
 Further, because one only solves the linear variational problem (linear in the error estimate), the added computation cost is smaller than solving the target forward problem.